 What is Shio Yudetamago?

-Shio Yudetamago is a popular boiled egg in Japan that is seasoned with salt while still in its shell.
-Shio means salt, and Yudetamago refers to a boiled egg.
-Instead of sprinkling salt onto the boiled egg, this dish involves seasoning the egg within its shell through osmotic pressure, resulting in a mildly salted boiled egg.
+Shio Yudetamago is a popular Japanese dish featuring boiled eggs seasoned with salt while still in their shells.
+"Shio" means salt, and "Yudetamago" refers to boiled eggs.
+Instead of sprinkling salt onto the boiled eggs, this dish involves seasoning the eggs within their shells through osmotic pressure, resulting in mildly salted boiled eggs.

-Similar to Nitamago, it can also be used as a ramen egg.
+Similar to Nitamago (Japanese seasoned boiled eggs), this dish can also be used as a ramen topping.
 No special ingredients are needed to make it.
-You should definitely give it a try; it's a dish that is sure to surprise and impress you.
+You are sure to be surprised and impressed.

-How is it possible to season with the shell still on the eggs?
+How to season eggs with their shells still on

-Perhaps some readers might think that adding salt to the water used for boiling eggs won't result in eggs with a salty taste.
-Indeed, that's correct; no matter how much salt is added to the water, the eggs won't become salty.
-To infuse a salty flavor into the eggs within their shells, it's necessary to let them soak in a salty solution for a long time after boiling.
+Perhaps some readers might think that adding salt to the water used for boiling eggs will not result in eggs with a salty taste.
+Indeed, that is correct; no matter how much salt is added to the water, the eggs will not become salty.
+To infuse a salty flavor into the eggs within their shells, it is necessary to let them soak in a salty solution for a long time after boiling.

-Saturated brine is used to infuse the flavor.
-The eggshells contain thousands of microscopic pores, and by soaking the boiled eggs in saturated brine, osmotic pressure allows the saltiness to penetrate through those pores and infuse the eggs with flavor.
+To infuse the flavor, saturated brine is used.
+Egg shells contain thousands of microscopic pores, and by soaking the boiled eggs in saturated brine, osmotic pressure allows the saltiness to penetrate through those pores and infuse the eggs with flavor.

-While this might sound like a complex scientific experiment, the actual cooking process is straightforward and doesn't require any special ingredients, so you can rest assured.
+While this might sound like a complex scientific experiment, the actual cooking process is straightforward.
+Additionally, it doesn't require any special cooking tools, so rest assured.

 5 mins: The egg white begins to set.

-6 mins: The outer part of the yolk is slightly solidified, but still flows out when cut.
+6 mins: The outer part of the yolk slightly solidifies but still flows when cut.

 7 mins: The egg becomes soft-boiled.
-The yolk is slightly firm and flows out less.
-The white is set but still tender.
+The yolk is slightly firm and flows out less, while the white is set but still tender.

 8 mins: The egg remains soft-boiled.
 The center of the yolk is runny, but it hardly flows out when cut.